cnelson20/cjnsh/README.md

 - Pipes & redirects must be their own token
 - User entering token as `"\\"` or `'\\'` (any even number of backslashes > 0) does not process correctly (quotes stay)

-- Control-C does terminate the program (Not really a bug just wanted to note this)
+- Control-C does terminate the program (Not a bug just want to note this)

 ## Function List